LeeBingler/Reactshop/README.md

 1. **React:** A popular JavaScript library for building user interfaces, enabling fast and dynamic updates to the website.
 2. **Tailwind:** A utility-first CSS framework that streamlines styling and allows for the creation of clean and responsive designs.
+3. **Node.js** an open source, cross-platform runtime environment for executing JavaScript code it is used extensively for server-side programming.

 ## Testing Library